Skip to content

 Aino Mäkinen grew up on the shores of Lake Saimaa in southern Finland, where the granite cliffs along the waterways still hold 5,000-year-ol

-Meet the artist →
+Meet the Artist →

 Are you an artist from this region?